 Procurement methodsShow more

-An agency must follow the procurement thresholds to procure goods and services, unless using a common use arrangement or a specific exemption is approved.
+The following table sets out the minimum requirements that a public authority must use to procure goods and services, unless using a common use arrangement or a specific exemption is approved.

-The table above sets out the minimum requirements only.
-An agency should also consider the nature of the market, complexity and risk, process efficiency or any other relevant factors when selecting the procurement method.
+The table above sets out the minimum requirements for the applicable monetary thresholds.
+A public authority should also consider the nature of the market, complexity and risk, process efficiency or any other relevant factors when selecting the procurement method.

 A public authority is not required to comply with the minimum requirements if:

 - the Accountable Authority or delegate considers that circumstances exist which support the minimum requirements not applying; or

 Circumstances where the minimum requirements may not apply include, but are not limited to the following:

 - there is a bona fide sole source of supply

 - a public authority has awarded a contract for a similar requirement through a competitive process within the previous 12 months and there is a reasonable expectation that the market has not changed